alemayhu/slicer/README.md

 The goal of this project is to create a web browser that is faster, more secure, and user-friendly.

+## Requirements

+- PostgreSQL 12 or higher must be installed and running
+- Rust toolchain (cargo, rustc)

 ## The Stack 🛠️

 - Data Management is done via [PostgreSQL](https://www.postgresql.org/)